Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

        return var_stores

 This operation is also surprisingly fast as the ``state_var`` hash is cached until it's modified!
-This pattern is very useful for creating call graphs, e.g. mappings of the type ``FunctionDefinition -> list[FunctionDefinitions]``
+This pattern is very useful for creating call graphs (e.g., mappings of the type ``FunctionDefinition -> list[FunctionDefinitions]``).

 Deep Copy
 ^^^^^^^^^

-Entire node trees can be passed to :py:func:`copy.deepcopy` to produce a full identical tree
+Entire node trees can be passed to :py:func:`copy.deepcopy` to produce a full identical tree.

 .. code-block:: python